 How Cold Should a Refrigerator Be?

-The short answer in 40 degrees Fahrenheit.
-The long answer is much more fun though so I will start by talking about freezing semi solids then move to refrigeration mechanics then move to thermodynamics within the refrigeration space.
+The short answer is 40 degrees Fahrenheit.
+The long answer is much more fun.
+So we will start by talking about freezing semi-solids, then move to refrigeration mechanics, then move on to thermodynamics within the refrigeration space.
 I promise to leave the math out of it.

-The first things to freeze in your refrigerator are the thing high in sugar.
-Anything viscous jam, berries etc. Of course, you will also see your leafy greens wilt.
-Damage or ice crystals in these products is your warning.
-If you see them your first course of action should be to turn up the temperature in your fridge.
-If you continue to see the problem it could be a failed thermostat, fan switch, or a problem with how you setup your fridge.
+If your refrigerator is too cold, the first things to freeze in your refrigerator are the things high in sugar; anything viscous such as jams, berries, etc. You will also see your leafy greens wilt.
+Damage or ice crystals in these products are your warning sign.
+Your first course of action should be to turn up the temperature setting in your refrigerator.
+If you continue to see the problem, it could be a failed thermostat, fan switch, or a problem with how you set up your fridge.